-- a copy of your passport with validity till at least 15 July 2018;
+- a copy of your passport valid till at least 15 July 2020;

 Eligibility and how to apply

-The next step is to apply for academic admission for one of the MSc programmes that are eligible for OKP fellowship.
-When you click on the link of the programme and thereafter on the link of the specialization, you will find at the bottom of the page a tab "tuition & fellowships".
-When you open that tab you find OKP as a possible sponsor, this means this programme is eligible for OKP.
-You can only apply for one MSc specialization for one academic year.
-In case you apply for two MSc specializations, both applications will be immediately rejected.
-It is therefore very important that you carefully read the contents of each specialization.
+You can only apply for one MSc Specialization for one academic year.
+In case you apply for two MSc Specializations, both applications will be immediately rejected.
+It is therefore very important that you very carefully read the contents of each specialization.
 Choose the specialization that best suits your academic background, work experience and future plans and apply by clicking the apply button at the upper right corner of the webpage of your preferred specialization.
 Start the application process by creating an account to log in to the website's application tool.

 Requirements for employers' statement for OKP MSc scholarship nomination:

 Please ask your employer to carefully prepare this statement.
 The name of the programme and the start and end date should be correct.
-If this is not correct your application for fellowship will be immediately rejected.
-It is extremely important to ask your employer to carefully prepare the employers' statement.
-This is an important first criterion for IHE Delft to decide on your nomination for an OKP scholarship and for the embassy to score your application for scholarship.
+If this is not correct your application for a scholarship will be immediately rejected.
+This employers' statement is an important first criterion for IHE Delft to decide on your nomination for an Orange Knowledge scholarship and for the embassy to score your application for scholarship.
 When preparing this statement keep in mind that the aim of OKP is that the successful completion of a study programme should help you to further develop and strengthen the organization at which you work.
 You are advised to consult the country focus document for OKP.
-It is therefore important that this information is provided and comes back in the employers’ statement part: Plan to implement the newly acquired knowledge and Relevance of the study.
+It is therefore important that this information is provided and comes back in the employers’statement part: Plan to implement the newly acquired knowledge and Relevance of the study.